nop33/si/src/content/blog/2021-sdgs-learning-training-practice/index.md

 * Learn about what psychology and neuroscience tell us about decision-making in the face of complexity
 * Learn about behaviorally-informed techniques that improve individual and collective decision-making
-* Discover ready-to-use resources to help you make better decisions under time-constraints and in the face of complexity
+* Discover ready-to-use resources to help you make better decisions under time constraints and uncertainty

-### Description of the event
+### Description of the full session

 Evidence-based decision-making is essential to driving a sustainable and just recovery from COVID-19 and getting back on track with the SDGs, in line with a Decade of Action.
 Evidence can ground policy programs in facts, allow the anticipation of potential scenarios, and foster constructive exchanges in collective decision-making.
 This session will showcase new tools, resources, and knowledge platforms enabling the systems-level transformation that is foundational to building forward stronger for current and future generations.